• Search Search Please fill out this field.

 Key Takeaways

-• Direct marketing consists of any marketing that relies on direct communication or distribution to individual consumers, rather than through a third party such as mass media.
+• Direct marketing is marketing that relies on direct communication or distribution to individual consumers rather than through a third party.

 • The call to action is a common factor in much of direct marketing.